-The Joint Committee on Internal Revenue Taxation and the Joint Economic Committee provide information and guidance to the Congress on the determination of Federal fiscal policies.
+The Joint Committee on Internal Revenue Taxation and the Joint Economic Committee provide information and guidance to the Congress relating to the determination of Federal fiscal policies.
 The general needs of these Committees include the following national estimates and socioeconomic information.

-- --Operation and status of the economy, including gross national product factors, investments, plant utilization, demand and savings deposits, balance of payments, international trade balances, and statistics on employment and unemployment. - --Statistics on income and taxes accumulated by various categories, such as corporations, individuals, consumers, and poverty levels by geographic area. - --Statistics which measure social well-being, such as measures of health, housing, pollution, and education. - --Federal revenues and expenditures reported weekly, monthly, quarterly, and annually and their estimated future levels. - --National and geographic area price and cost indicators, including consumer and wholesale price indices, cost-of-living indices, and various trend estimates. - --State and local governmental tax collections.
+- --Operation and status of the economy, including gross national product factors, investments, plant utilization, demand and savings deposits, balance of payments, and international trade balances. - --Statistics on income accumulated by various categories, such as corporations, individuals, consumers, and poverty levels by geographic area. - --Statistics which measure social well-being, such as measures of health, housing, pollution, and education. - --Federal revenues and expenditures reported weekly, monthly, and annually and their estimated future levels. - --National and geographic area price and cost indicators, including consumer and wholesale price indices, cost-of-living indices, and various trend estimates. - --State and local governmental tax collections.